myrrlyn/apocrypha.es/priv/archive/1va2ei.md

 during his lifetime.
 Only a week before his death did he finally consent to discuss this with me and we were never to have our interview.

-On the other hand, Justianus Quintius’ *“The Great War”*, places the Thalmor takeover firmly in 4E 22- Quintius however, makes little mention of the length of the Stormcrown Interregnum.
+On the other hand, Justianus Quintius’ _“The Great War”_, places the Thalmor takeover firmly in 4E 22- Quintius however, makes little mention of the length of the Stormcrown Interregnum.
 I have questioned multiple witnesses of sound mind, extensively, on this subject and have received answers, which I have no doubt are, to the mind of the witness, reliable.
 These answers state that Ocato was seen and confirmed dead at various points before 4E 15.
-Conversely, he was reported as healthy and speaking to various people up until the 20th of First Seed, 4E 15.
+Conversely, he was reported as healthy and speaking to various people up until the 20^th^ of First Seed, 4E 15.
 The Imperial Watch confirmed Ocato murdered in 4E 12, though I and many others in the military police believe the Imperial Watch have previously displayed shoddy detective work.
 Whilst one must make concession for the chaotic